FalseNegativeLab/mlscorecheck/docs/01c_consistency_checking.rst

     >>> {'spec': 0.668, 'npv': 0.744, 'ppv': 0.667,
             'bacc': 0.706, 'f1p': 0.703, 'fm': 0.704}

-    >>> result = check_1_dataset_rom_scores(dataset=dataset,
+    >>> result = check_1_dataset_som_scores(dataset=dataset,
                                             folding=folding,
                                             scores=scores,
                                             eps=1e-3)
     >>> result['inconsistency']
     # True

-n datasets with k-folds, RoM over datasets and RoM over folds
+n datasets with k-folds, SoM over datasets and SoM over folds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Again, the scenario is similar to the "1 dataset k-fold RoM" scenario, except there is another level of aggregation over datasets, and one single confusion matrix is determined for the entire experiment and the scores are calculated from that.
+Again, the scenario is similar to the "1 dataset k-fold SoM" scenario, except there is another level of aggregation over datasets, and one single confusion matrix is determined for the entire experiment and the scores are calculated from that.
 In this scenario a list of evaluations need to be specified.
-The output of the test is structured similarly as in the "1 dataset k-fold RoM" case, there is a top level ``inconsistency`` flag indicating if inconsistency has been detected.
+The output of the test is structured similarly as in the "1 dataset k-fold SoM" case, there is a top level ``inconsistency`` flag indicating if inconsistency has been detected.
 In the following example, a consistent case is prepared with two datasets.

 .. code-block:: Python

-    >>> from mlscorecheck.check import check_n_datasets_rom_kfold_rom_scores
+    >>> from mlscorecheck.check import check_n_datasets_som_kfold_som_scores

     >>> evaluation0 = {'dataset': {'p': 389, 'n': 630},
                         'folding': {'n_folds': 5, 'n_repeats': 2,